 Share based payment reserve is a reserve used to recognize the cost and equity associated with the fair value of issues of share options and warrants.

-Translation reserves arose due to the adoption of US dollars as the presentational currency at the start of the prior accounting period.
-Further information on the adjustment can be found in note 1.
+Translation reserves arose due to the adoption of US dollars as the presentational currency at the start of a prior accounting period.

 Retained loss represents the cumulative losses of the company attributable to owners of the company.